Official Name: Kingdom of Spain

 Legal System

 Spain has a civil law system and accepts compulsory International Court of Justice (ICJ) jurisdiction with reservations.
-(What does this mean?)
 The judicial system is open and transparent, although sometimes slow moving.

 Economy

-Spain’s admission into the European Community — now called the European Union (EU) — in January 1986 required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.
+Spain’s admission into the European Union (EU) — now called the European Union back in in January 1986 required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.

 Spain’s mixed capitalist economy is the 12th largest in the world, and its per capita income roughly matches that of Germany and France.
 However, it is based principally on agriculture, real estate, and tourism.
 It is also hampered by heavy private debt, a weakened banking sector resulting from the crisis in the residential construction sector, and deterioration in public finances.